 If you’ll be out of range of a power socket for a few days and still want a working phone at the end of it, you need a portable battery with plenty of juice.
 The problem, of course, is that with the extra capacity typically comes a higher cost and bulkier device to go with it.

-Anker’s PowerCore 13000 strikes the right balance, with enough capacity to charge an iPhone 8 nearly five times, or an iPad Air 2 once, while staying compact enough to fit in your pocket.
+Anker’s PowerCore 13000 strikes the right balance, with enough capacity to charge an iPhone four times or iPad once, while staying compact enough to fit in your pocket.

 The battery can deliver up to three amps across either or both of the USB ports, meaning fast charging for a single device, or slower charging for two at once.
 It doesn’t support Qualcomm QuickCharge, however.

 When it gets low on juice, it’s worth powering the battery back up with a wall charger rated at two amps or more (again, this is our recommended one for international travel).
 Not all portable batteries support this, but the Powercore 13000 does, going from empty to full in around eight hours if you use one.

-It ships with a lightweight travel pouch — a nice touch — and a micro-USB cable that can be used to charge the battery itself, or plugs into any other gadget with the right port.
+It ships with a lightweight travel pouch — a nice touch — and a USB-C cable that can be used to charge the battery itself, or plugs into any other gadget with the right port.
 Unlike the Jackery mentioned above, however, it doesn’t support pass-through charging.

 Anker is the leading name in good-value, high-quality portable batteries, and stands behind its gear, with an 18-month warranty in the event of any problems.
 The company sells several other sizes of portable battery as well (we reviewed two of them here), so you can pick the ideal mix of capacity versus size and weight for your needs.